timescale/docs/use-timescale/migration/dual-write-and-backfill.md

   --no-tablespaces \
   --no-owner \
   --no-privileges \
+  --exclude-table-data=<table name or pattern> \
   --file=dump.sql
 ```

+a. `--exclude-table-data` is used to exclude all data from hypertable
+   candidates.
+You can either specify a table pattern, or specify
+   `--exclude-table-data` multiple times, once for each table to be converted.
-a. `--no-tablespaces` is required because Timescale does not support
+b. `--no-tablespaces` is required because Timescale does not support
    tablespaces other than the default.
 This is a limitation.
-b. `--no-owner` is required because tsdbadmin is not a superuser and cannot
+c. `--no-owner` is required because tsdbadmin is not a superuser and cannot
    assign ownership in all cases.
 This flag means that everything will be
-   owned by the tsdbadmin user in the target regardless of ownership in the
+   owned by the user used to connect to the target, regardless of ownership in
-   source.
+   the source.
 This is a limitation.
-c. `--no-privileges` is required because tsdbadmin is not a superuser and
+d. `--no-privileges` is required because tsdbadmin is not a superuser and
    cannot assign privileges in all cases.
 This flag means that privileges
    assigned to other users will need to be reassigned in the target
    database as a manual clean-up task.
 This is a limitation.

-Load the roles and schema into the target database.
+Load the roles and schema into the target database:

 ```
 psql -X -d "$TARGET" \